yahyaMomin/hianime-API/README.md

 ## ⚡ Web Scraping Status

+# update
+for fetch episodes list, servers and epsiodes please use this repo [this](https://github.com/yahyaMomin/getSources) becouse at current state BUN does not support brotlidecomprasion which is esential for live streaming

 ## Index

 # for use this api first you have to deploy this project on your server. than replace baseurl to your original server url